sericson0/TigerTango/README.md

    3. **AUTO** Toggles on or off automix.
 The automix will start with whichever deck you select auto on.
    4. **AutoFade** Fades out deck, starts song on other deck, and loads next song in playlist onto current deck.
 If you have a cortina that you want to fade out and then start the next tanda, you can do this with AutoFade.

+> [!NOTE] The Development verion has also implemented an 'ADD TRACKS' button.
+If you select a set of tracks and click this button, it will add them to the bottom of the automix list.

 ### Master

 The Master section Has four components: